-The Office of Solid Waste has the lead responsibility for developing a program to assess the other dioxin isomers.
-Activities are to include: 1) determining the specific sources of other dioxin isomers, 2) assessing their toxicity, 3) evaluating their environmental fate and transport properties, 4) developing exposure and risk assessments based on the above information, and 5) recommending appropriate control actions.
+The Office of Solid Waste (OSW) has the lead responsibility for developing a program to assess the other dioxin isomers and "dioxin-like" compounds.
+Activities to be defined in the program include: 1) determining the specific sources of other dioxin isomers, 2) assessing their toxicity, 3) evaluating their environmental fate and transport properties, 4) developing exposure and risk assessments based on the above information, and 5) recommending appropriate control actions.
+Implementation of this program is contingent upon available resources.